 Also, if you happen to represent a trade or professional association, be sure to check out the LMS reviews on ReviewMyLMS.

 These will tend to apply more in academic or academic-oriented markets where platforms like Moodle and Canvas have a big foothold, but they will also be helpful to commercial edupreneurs who have adopted these platforms.
-Also, if you need a platform that can handle multi-byte (e.g., Chinese) or right-to-left (e.g., Arabic) language, Moodle may be your best bet.
+Also, if you need an online teaching platform that can handle multi-byte (e.g., Chinese) or right-to-left (e.g., Arabic) language, Moodle may be your best bet.

 If you happen to have already gone down the Moodle path (widely used open source LMS) for your course delivery needs, then you may want to check out CourseMerchant.
 While Moodle itself provides a very basic e-commerce option, CourseMerchant helps you take things to a much more sophisticated level – including the ability to bundle courses, offer discounts, and sell multi-seat licenses that allow for the seats to be easily allocated to learners.
 The CourseMerchant folks are also behind CourseIndex.com, a network that enables you to promote and sell online courses through affiliate marketers.

 LMS Checkout is another option for selling Moodle or Totara courses.
-You can set up an account easily on the LMS Checkout Web site, download the plugin to install into your Moodle or Totara site, and connect to Paypal or Authorize.net to as your payment gateway.
-You get quite a bit of control over modifying the the theme for you e-commerce site so that it will look as much like your Moodle site as possible and you can even integrate with Salesforce in just a few clicks.
+You can set up an account easily on the LMS Checkout website, download the plugin to install into your Moodle or Totara site, and connect to PayPal or Authorize.net to as your payment gateway.
+You get quite a bit of control over modifying the the theme for your e-commerce site so that it will look as much like your Moodle site as possible and you can even integrate with Salesforce in just a few clicks.
 All-in-all, a very good option for getting a level of e-commerce functionality that just isn’t available in Moodle itself.

 If you haven’t already, definitely grab the free selection guide for online course platforms.
 It costs nothing, and it will help you make the right choice faster and smarter.

 You may also want to check out the individual reviews of top course platforms that have been published here on Learning Revolution.
-This also includes comparisons of online course platforms like Teachable vs Thinkific and New Zenler vs Kajabi.
+This also includes comparisons of online course platforms like Teachable vs Thinkific and New Zenler vs Kajabi and Kajabi vs. Thinkific.

 The LMS reviews on ReviewMyLMS are also very helpful as these come from actual users.

 As you are considering your options, be sure that you are clear about what type of online course business you are.
-It really does matter when selecting a platform.
+It really does matter when selecting an online course platform.